 Beginning with the discovery of fullerenes (1985) , moving to carbon nanotubes in (1991) , and then to graphene in (2004) , carbon nanomaterials have been widely studied and have shown to have a multitude of potential applications.
 However, another unique allotropic form of carbon, Carbon Nano Onions (CNOs) [4-5-8-11], which was actually discovered before these other materials, has long been overshadowed by these more popular and much more thoroughly investigated carbon nanomaterials.

-Public interest in these carbon nanomaterials is great, research funding is flowing, with the number of scientific projects skyrocketing: between 1980 and 2010, a total of 5,000 projects were published, followed by another 5,000 in just the next three years (2011 and 2014).
-However, the overall amount of knowledge has only increased marginally, especially in the toxicological field .
+Public interest in these carbon nanomaterials is great, research funding is flowing, with the number of scientific projects skyrocketing between 1980 and today.
+However, the overall amount of knowledge has only increased marginally, especially in the toxicological and manufacturing field .

 In the last several years, Carbon Nano Onion (CNOs) have attracted a great deal of attention because of their unique chemical and physical properties.
 These properties are different from those of other nano-sized carbon materials.
 CNOs consist of multilayered quasi-spherical and polyhedral shaped shells that represent another new nanophase of carbon material that owes its name to its concentric layered structures resembling that of an onion .

 Over the years, CNOs have been extensively studied to understand their underlying nature and to explore their potentiality for a wide variety of technological applications .
 Extensive and promising research has been published in the following areas:

 - Electromagnetic shielding capabilities of CNOs at microwave, infrared and terahertz frequencies

 - Ultrahigh power micrometer-sized supercapacitors accruing from their accessible external surface area for ion absorption